Mali coup leader condemns president beating

 The ECOWAS statement reaffirmed the determination of its members to support the transition to civilian rule but did not repeat previous commitments to prepare the deployment of troops to help stabilize the country and, ultimately, to help authorities win back Mali’s northern territory.

-Additional reporting by Tiemoko Diallo and Mark John in Dakar; Writing by Mark John; Editing by Rosalind Russell
+Additional reporting by Tiemoko Diallo and Mark John in Dakar; Writing by Mark John; Editing by Robin Pomeroy